inbravo/aws-feature-set/README.md

 ### EC2 Auto Scaling
 - Before you can create Auto scaling group you need to create a launch configuration
+- Launch config
+	- Name
+	- AMI
+	- AMI type
+	- Bootstrap script
 - Launch Configuration : Select AMI, Instance Type, Bootstrap script
 - No actual instances are created just with launch configuration
-- Auto scaling group – Set minimum size, spread it over subnets (AZs)- select all available AZs
+- Auto scaling group : set minimum size, spread it over subnets (AZs) : select all available AZs
+- Minimum size and Launch config is must for Auto scaling
 - Run health checks from ELB
-- Configure Auto scaling policy, based on Alarm take action – trigger a new instance creation when CPU Utilization is greater than 90% for 5 minutes
+- Configure Auto scaling policy, based on alarm take action.
+Trigger a new instance creation when CPU Utilization is greater than 90% for 5 minutes
 - You can also delete instance based on alarms
-- When Auto scaling group is launched it creates the instances based on definition.
+- When Auto scaling group is launched it creates the instances based on definition
+- Auto Scaling Types (**MMSD**)
+	- Maintain current levels
+	- Manual
+	- Scheduled
+	- Dynamic

 ### EC2 Placement Groups
 - Logical grouping of instances within a single AZ